Weldmicheal/ttm4175/a1/eclipse.md

 ## Running Hello World

-In Eclipse, we can direclty run Java programs:
+In Eclipse, we can directly run Java programs:

 * Select the file *HelloWorld.java* in the Package Explorer
 * Select Run As / Java Application